 Perhaps you’re hoping to take advantage of the slower pace of summer to step back and hit the reset button.

-If you are looking for reads this summer to enhance your mental health, this short-list from my bookshelf is targeted to prompt reflection and encourage action towards a meaningful, healthy, whole-hearted life.
+If you are looking for reads to enhance your mental health, this short-list from my bookshelf is targeted to prompt reflection and encourage action towards a meaningful, healthy, whole-hearted life.